Best OneDrive Alternatives (2026) — 4+ Options Compared

 What is the best free alternative to OneDrive?

 The best free alternative to OneDrive is Google Drive, which offers 15 GB free.
+Other excellent free options include Dropbox and pCloud.
+These free alternatives provide core functionality comparable to OneDrive without the cost barrier.

 Is there an open-source alternative to OneDrive?